IliaIdakiev/hg-resolvers/projects/hg-async-render/README.md

   @Input('appSimpleUserListAsyncResolver') shouldSkip;

   constructor(http: HttpClient) {
-    // the function that we orovide to super would usually be a user serice load method super(() => http.get('https://jsonplaceholder.typicode.com/users')); }
+    // the function that we provide to super would usually be a user serice load method super(() => http.get('https://jsonplaceholder.typicode.com/users')); }
 }